-Mark Howell Memorial Fishing Rodeo Coming to Lake Arrowhead June 2nd
+Everything You Need to Know About the Lake Arrowhead Fishing Rodeo on Saturday

 There is a $2.00 registration fee for adults and you must be registered before you begin fishing.
 Adults can assist the kids, but the kids do need to reel in the fish themselves.

-Fishing licenses are not required, and some poles and tackle will be available at the State Park.
+Fishing licenses are not required, and some poles and tackle will be available at the State Park while supplies last.

 To take part in this year’s Mark Howell Memorial Fishing Rodeo, just follow 1954 into Lake Arrowhead State Park and register at the Group Dining Hall on Park Road 63.